dennis2018/Create-a-Simple-and-Secure-Node-App/README.md

 - Node.js v8+ and a Node.js package manager installed locally.

 ### To install Node.js and NPM, use any of the official Node.js installers provided for your operating system.

+## Bootstrapping a Node.js Project
+- Create a project directory named toody-portal to hold your application, and make that your working directory: